MathematicGuy/RemoteObsidian/Artificial Intelligence/Calculus_Derivative.md

-> Derivative represent a Slope and Calculate the Rate of Change of values

 Given a classification problem, we got the graph below.
 Say we want to classified a region for sad and happy.
 ![[Pasted image 20240710074612.png]]